vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 The most important take-away from this experiment is, in my opinion, that writing this whole initial working proof-of-concept implementation took less than a day, and that includes several Golem fixes I had to make (we are in the bug fixing / testing phase for our new release) and includes writing this post.

 With Golem providing the durable agent infrastructure, the generated client libraries, configuration system etc, we (and our coding agent writing the actual TypeScript and Rust code) could focus on the important parts of defining our interface, our tools and our user interface.
 The hard parts are just working out of the box.
 Our final Golem release will even make this faster, because we are going to include a **skill catalog** for coding agents so they don't have to figure out how to use Golem on their own.
+I haven't written a single line of code during this experiment.

 I am publishing the code for this [on GitHub](https://github.com/vigoo/gca) but today it's not that easy to try it out - as I said I had to make some Golem fixes to make everything work, and some of those fixes have not even merged to `main` yet.
 But **Golem 1.5** is going to be released soon, in April, 2026.
 Within a few weeks you can do the same by just downloading the official Golem binaries!

 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/npm/asciinema-player@3.9.0/dist/bundle/asciinema-player.css" />

 <script src="https://cdn.jsdelivr.net/npm/asciinema-player@3.9.0/dist/bundle/asciinema-player.min.js"></script>
 <script>AsciinemaPlayer.create('/images/tui1.cast', document.getElementById('tui-demo1'), { theme: 'monokai', fit: 'width' });</script>
 <script src="https://cdn.jsdelivr.net/npm/asciinema-player@3.9.0/dist/bundle/asciinema-player.min.js"></script>
 <script>AsciinemaPlayer.create('/images/tui2.cast', document.getElementById('tui-demo2'), { theme: 'monokai', fit: 'width' });</script>
+<script>AsciinemaPlayer.create('/images/tui3.cast', document.getElementById('tui-demo3'), { theme: 'monokai', fit: 'width' });</script>